Found a better price?

 • Enhancement of GPS navigation (e.g. time-to first-fix improvement, dead-reckoning, slope detection)

-• Indoor navigation (floor detection, elevator detection)
+• The bmp280 sensor working as Indoor navigation (floor detection, elevator detection)

 • Outdoor navigation, leisure, and sports applications